OliverLysa/observatory-data-prep/README.md

 ##### Workflow

 1. Calculate collection
-    1. Sum of:
-        1.  collection by PCS members across EEE/WEEE categories
-        2.  market-driven resale:
+2. Calculate maintenance and repair - Fixing something that is broken or unusable so it can be used for its original purpose.
-        3.  direct reuse/resale through commercial and domestic routes
+3. Calculate reuse/resale and refurbishment
-        4. Warranty returns
-        5. Legal exports of WEEE
-2. Fly-tipping data (white goods) (Defra) and Illegal dumping (EA)
-3. Material recycled - Mass of waste produced that is recycled and re-enters the economic system.
+4. Calculate remanufactured - Mass of waste produced that is remanufactured and re-enters the economy system.
-4. Material remanufactured - Mass of waste produced that is remanufactured and re-enters the economy system.
+5. Calculate recycled - Mass of waste produced that is recycled and re-enters the economic system
-5. Material reused -
-6. Material repaired - Fixing something that is broken or unusable so it can be used for its original purpose.
-7. Data reformatted and restructured to calculate derived aggregates using end-of use mix % multiplied by an ordinal score, combined within a simple linear combination to produce CE-score metric
-8. Compares recycling flows in relation to waste arisings of the same material/source.
+6. Calculate domestic disposal
+7. Calculate exports

 ##### Outputs

+-   CSV of mass and unit flows by value-chain stage

 #### 007_GVA.R